consbio/mbtileserver/README.md

 Flags:
   -c, --cert string            X.509 TLS certificate filename.
 If present, will be used to enable SSL on the server.
-  -d, --dir string             Directory containing mbtiles files. (default "./tilesets")
+  -d, --dir string             Directory containing mbtiles files.
+Directory containing mbtiles files.
+Can be a comma-delimited list of directories. (default "./tilesets")
       --disable-preview        Disable map preview for each tileset (enabled by default) --disable-svc-list       Disable services list endpoint (enabled by default) --disable-tilejson       Disable TileJSON endpoint for each tileset (enabled by default)